2023 Budget - Employer Summary

 Pay Related Social Insurance (PRSI)

-- The reduced rate of 9% VAT for the tourism and hospitality sector will continue to apply until the end of August 2022.
+- The reduced rate of 9% VAT for the tourism and hospitality sector will continue to apply until the 28th February 2023.

 Extension of BIK Exemption for Electric Vehicles